No new virus cases reported from tri-county

-Venango County remains at 62 total cases, but the county added a confirmed case and subtracted a probable case, according to the state.
-The county now has 47 confirmed cases and 15 probable cases.

-Clarion County, the state said, remains at 76 cases (73 confirmed and three probable); Forest County stands at nine cases (six confirmed and three probable).
+Venango County, the state said, remains at 62 cases (47 confirmed and 15 probable); Clarion County holds at 77 total cases (74 confirmed and three probable); Forest County stands at nine cases (six confirmed and three probable).

-Mercer County, the state said, reported nine additional confirmed cases, pushing the county to 356 total cases (314 confirmed and 42 probable).
+Mercer County, the state said, reported 11 additional confirmed cases and one probable case.
+The county now has 376 total cases (332 confirmed and 44 probable).

-Crawford County, the state said, reported five new confirmed cases, giving the county to 132 total cases (113 confirmed and 19 probable).
+Crawford County, the state said, reported three new confirmed cases, giving the county 136 total cases (117 confirmed and 19 probable).

-The number of new statewide cases reported Monday marks the sixth consecutive day of fewer than 1,000 new cases reported and the 83rd in the past 92.
+The number of new statewide cases reported Wednesday marks the eighth consecutive day of fewer than 1,000 new cases reported and the 85th in the past 94.

-No new deaths were reported from the tri-county area on Monday, the state said.
+According to the state, no new deaths were reported from the tri-county area.

-The total number of statewide deaths remains at 7,209, according to the state.
+Statewide, there were 12 additional deaths reported, pushing the total to 7,244.

 Care facilities

-— The state said out of the total deaths statewide, 4,914 have occurred in residents from nursing or personal care facilities.

-— According to the most recent statewide data on nursing and personal care facilities, there are 19,628 resident cases and 3,991 cases among employees, for a total of 23,619 cases at 856 distinct facilities in 61 counties.
+— According to the most recent statewide data on nursing and personal care facilities, there are now 19,740 resident cases and 4,047 cases among employees, for a total of 23,787 at 867 distinct facilities in 61 counties.

+— The state said an additional 19 deaths have been reported from nursing and personal care facilities, pushing the statewide total to 4,941.

 Recovery rate and testing

-— The state continues to report a statewide recovery rate of 76%.
+— The state on Wednesday reported a statewide recovery rate of 76%, up 1% from Tuesday.

 Area health systems